volkanagun/WebCollectives/README.md

  3. The program downloads links but it is not saving them to disk.

 The LookupPattern may not extract all the defined content.
 This may be because of the design changes in pages.
-In order to save the results partially to disk `setLookComplete` must be set false.
-In cases where all the content is necessary for saving the content then `setLookComplete` must be set to true.
+In order to save the results partially to disk `setLookComplete(false)` must be set.
+In cases where all the content is necessary for saving the content then `setLookComplete(true)` must be set.